 Trek to the Top

 The Lakes Basin Recreation Area, just south of Graeagle up Gold Lake Road, offers 47 trails and over 30 alpine lakes.
 Discover the natural beauty of the area practically from your doorstep!
-See the Eastern Plumas Chamber of Commerce's Recreation page for trail descriptions and maps, or check out the Downieville & Lakes Basin Trail Guide, printed by the Sierra Buttes Trail Stewardship, for one to take along with you.
+See the Plumas Recreation for trail descriptions and maps, or check out the Downieville & Lakes Basin Trail Guide, printed by the Sierra Buttes Trail Stewardship, for one to take along with you.

 And whatever you do, don't miss out on a hike to the Sierra Buttes, one of the signature features of the eastern Plumas area!
 You won't soon forget the climb to the old fire-lookout tower, or the spectacular view from the top.